Dan Norris: Arrest

 In April 2025, Norris was arrested on suspicion of rape, child sex offences, child abduction and misconduct in a public office.
 In a statement, Avon and Somerset Police said: "Most of the offences are alleged to have occurred in the 2000s but we're also investigating an alleged offence of rape from the 2020s".
 He was released on conditional bail for enquiries to continue.
 He was suspended by the Labour Party on 4 April 2025.

 On 8 April 2025, it was confirmed that Norris had been banned from the Parliamentary Estate while a risk assessment was being undertaken, following the accusations made against him.
 Norris was also banned from entering the WECA headquarters in Bristol, and had his access to the Combined Authority's IT system deactivated.
 While he was also banned from attending meetings on behalf of WECA, he was not suspended as mayor because "there is no provision" under WECA's constitution for this action.

+On 12 November 2025, Avon and Somerset Police released an update confirming that Norris was still on police bail, and that enquiries remained ongoing.
+A spokesperson for Avon and Somerset Police said: "investigations into alleged sexual offences are sensitive and complex and as a result it can take a significant amount of time for enquiries to be completed".

+On 2 February 2026, it was reported that he had been further arrested on suspicion of rape against a second woman, sexual assault against a third woman, as well as voyeurism and upskirting against a number of women.
+The police also stated they were no longer actively investigating any sexual offences against children.
+On 1 July 2026, Avon and Somerset Police confirmed that a file on the case had been submitted to the Crown Prosecution Service for them to consider a charging decision.